-A 5-megapixel color digital camera (Allied Vision Technologies model GC2450C) equipped with 12-36 mm C-mount varifocal video lens (Computar model 11A) captures images of the collected on the .
-The camera looks down through a flat-viewport.
+A 5-megapixel color digital camera (Allied Vision Technologies model GC2450C) equipped with 12-36 mm C-mount varifocal video lens (Computer model 11A) captures images of the particulate matter collected on the sample plate.
+The camera looks down on the sample through a flat-glass viewport.
+Each pixel in the image represents a distance of 13.9 µm on the 25-mm-diameter sample plate, yielding 72 pixels per mm.

 The camera lens is not accessible for adjustment inside the sealed controller housing when the SES is in water.
-Therefore the zoom, focus, and aperture of the lens were pre-adjusted on the bench using a test target positioned at the precise distance in air required to simulate the combined optical thickness of the viewport and interface.
-This in-air distance was calculated from a CAD model of the assembly based on the thicknesses and refractive indices of the optical elements.
+Therefore the zoom, focus, and aperture of the lens were pre-adjusted on the bench, without the housing, using a test target positioned at the precise distance in air required to simulate the combined optical thickness of the glass viewport and water interface.
+This in-air distance was calculated from a computer-aided drafting model of the assembly based on the thicknesses and refractive indices of the optical elements.
+While the “mechanical distance” of the glass and water between the camera lens and sample plate is 113 mm, the “optical distance” in air is only 82 mm.
+Once the focus was set, the aperture was adjusted to provide a depth of field of +1.6/-3.2 mm.
 The camera lens, adjusted using this procedure, required no further readjustments once the SES was submerged.

-The sample is made of translucent white high-molecular-weight polyethylene to act as a volumetric light diffuser capable of operating underwater and at high ambient pressure.
+The sample plate is made of translucent white high-molecular-weight polyethylene to act as a volumetric light diffuser capable of operating underwater and at high ambient pressure.
 Its thickness is 10 mm, selected as a compromise between light uniformity across camera field of view and efficiency of light transmission.
-The 31.5 mm diameter of the was selected to be slightly larger than the 25 mm clear viewport aperture to allow for some inaccuracy in the mechanical indexing of the carousel.
+The 31.5 mm diameter of the plate was selected to be slightly larger than the 25 mm clear viewport aperture to allow for some inaccuracy in the mechanical indexing of the carousel.

-the
+Two LED lights illuminate the sample: a ring light surrounds the camera lens inside the housing and illuminates the sample from above, while an external light in its own pressure housing provides illumination through the bottom of the translucent sample plate (Fig. 3).
+The LEDs in both lights are T-1¾ Lumex SLX-LX5093UWC/C. The ring light uses eight LEDs positioned at 20 degrees relative to the lens centerline so the light beam of each LED crosses the centerline and illuminates the opposite side of the plate to eliminate shadows.
+The external light has a custom titanium pressure housing with an 8-mm-thick flat quartz window.
+The housing contains three LEDs equally spaced around the centerline with their light beams parallel to the centerline.
+To achieve a compromise between uniformity of illumination and efficiency of light delivery, the vertical position of the external LED light housing was first adjusted in air to achieve the desired image brightness and uniformity.
+Then the distance was increased by the ratio of the water-to-air refractive indices to correct for underwater illumination.
+The final mechanical position of the light source is about 70 mm under the sample plate.